Maniyarayile Ashokan: Plot

-Later Ashokan learns of Shyama's love for him.
+Later, Ashokan learns of Shyama's love for him.
 Despite convincing Shyama's family into marriage, the wedding is called off as Ashokan's horoscope predicts the death of his first wife.
 Ashokan is heartbroken.
-Meanwhile, Ratheesh falls in love with Rani Teacher and they get married.
+Meanwhile, Ratheesh falls in love with Rani teacher, and they get married.

 Ashokan consults an astrologer and seeks solutions for the problems in his horoscope.
 The astrologer asks him to marry a plantain so that no human will get hurt.
 Ashokan finds a plantain of his choice and marries it.
-He considers the plantain as a human wife and talks to it regularly.
-Later the plantain falls off and Ashokan's heart breaks.
-But it is then revealed that two corms from the plantain are planted again and Ashokan considers these two plantains as his kids.
+He considers the plantain a human wife and talks to it regularly.
+Later, the plantain falls off and Ashokan is heartbroken.
+But it is then revealed that two corms from the plantain are planted again and Ashokan considers these two plantains his kids.

 A new marriage proposal comes but Ashokan is reluctant to agree because he is already married.
 His friends make him understand the reality in vain.
-Later Ratheesh brings him into a mental health facility and after talking to his cousin, Arjun, he grasps the reality.
+Ratheesh brings him into a mental health facility and after talking to his cousin, Arjun, he grasps the reality.
 He then agrees to the marriage proposal and marries Indu.
 On the wedding night, he replies to his wife that this is his first marriage.